WilloWispGames/WilloWispGames.github.io/_posts/2016-09-15-ExtGuiObjView.md

 EngineMethod getEyeZ()
 {% endhighlight %}

 If handled properly, these functions can allow the control's camera to be animated from script.
 Also a default drifting operation is implemented in the source code.
 It is admittedly a little rough around the edges but it gets the job done, resetting the camera to an optimal range when called from script.
-This allows models to change within the GuiObjectView dynamically, so if the client is viewing a short character and changes the model being viewed to a larger character the camera will reposition itself automatically.
+This allows models to change within the GuiObjectView dynamically, so if the client is viewing a short character and changes the model being viewed to a taller character the camera will reposition itself automatically.
 <br>
 <br>
 <h2>Downloads</h2>